The Lace Mill

 In addition to residential space, The Lace Mill includes several gallery spaces and designated shared and private work studios.
 The intent was for the building to become a center of cultural activity and open to the public in addition to providing housing for the burgeoning arts community in the region.
 Other amenities include a common artist utility room on every level, outdoor sculpture areas designated for public art, and walk-able community amenities such as bike racks and connections to the City’s existing sidewalk system.

-The project now employs a variety of sustainable approaches and Green Building techniques including, but not limited to, state-of-the-art thermal heating and cooling, photovoltaic (solar) panels on the roof (the largest installed in Kingston), energy-efficient lighting, and durable and sustainable material sourcing.
+The project now employs a variety of sustainable approaches and Green Building techniques including, but not limited to, state-of-the-art thermal heating and cooling, a rooftop 160 kW photovoltaic (solar) panel array (the largest installed in Kingston), energy-efficient lighting, and durable and sustainable material sourcing.
 Outreach to the arts community has created significant interest in The Lace Mill concept and applications are available online from the above link.
 Residents moved-in July 2015 with a ribbon-cutting ceremony.

 The Lace Mill continues to garner ntional recogntion with various awards: 2016 NYSERDA Low-rise Residential New Construction Program Trailblazing Project Award